Wecncode/Medimate-AI/README.md

 ## Why MediMate?

 Managing medication schedules can be challenging, especially for seniors.
+MediMate addresses common challenges such as:
-Forgetting doses or mixing up prescriptions can have serious consequences.
+* Forgetting doses
+* Complex medication schedules
+* Lack of assistance or accessible information

 MediMate provides an **intelligent, user‑friendly solution** by combining **AI, speech technology, and multilingual support** into one seamless assistant.

 ---